 You do NOT need to cook the meat all the way through, that will happen during the high pressure cook stage.
 This is what you’re going to need to get going on this one:

-1. Chunks of fresh or defrosted pork, I would not use frozen pork
+1. Chunks of fresh or defrosted pork roast is what I use

 5. Peppercorns or ground pepper works